 Step #7: Hire a cover designer

 A book’s cover provides a reader with a first impression of the story, and despite all advice to the contrary, people will judge your book by its cover.
 Our testing has shown that a cover alone can account for a 30% difference in clicks on a BookBub Featured Deal, and other sources have reported similar results.
 Different genres often call for different packaging, and you should become familiar with the effective tropes in yours.
-See what kinds of covers sell more books in your genre here.
+Bestseller lists in your genre on retailers are a great place to start your research.

 Step #8: Format your book correctly